Introduction - Why Your Sales Copy Produces Poor Results

 Copying is critical because you are using those parts of your brain which control writing and speaking.
 You are more likely to embed this into your own neural network doing this instead of just skimming Tom's writing for the "good bits".

-This is Tom's language for selling an attorney on using client lead nuturing program.
+This is Tom's language for selling an attorney on using client lead nurturing program.
 The paragraph structure and emphasis is mine.
 (I expect people to skim more when reading text on a monitor, like you are doing right now.)

 "For example, suppose you're an attorney specializing in probate issues with a practice aimed at helping families establish self-directed trusts to preserve their assets.